by Texas Homesteader ~

 Really, that’s all there is to it.
-There is so little difference in the way a Tattler reusable lid is used vs the traditional one-&-done throwaway lids that really, there’s no reason not to have them!
+There’s so little difference in the way a Tattler reusable lid is used vs traditional one-&-done throwaway lids that really, there’s no reason not to have them!

 I’ve canned many things with them, such as:

-(A more complete list of things I’ve canned is at the bottom of this post.)
+(A more complete list of food I’ve canned is at the bottom of this post.)

 I absolutely love the eco-friendly, low-wastiness of reusable canning lids.
-I mean, think about it – how wonderful not to have to run out & buy canning lids year in & year out.
+How wonderful it is not to have to buy canning lids every year.

 These Tattlers are reusable over & over.
 I’ve had mine for over 9 years now and they’re still as reliable as ever.